davidkonrad/suneditor-emojis/README.md

 ### groups

-Specify the type of emojis to include in the dropdown.
+Specifies the kinds of emojis to include in the dropdown.
 The emojis are ordered into their official super group names.
 If ```groups``` are not set, all groups are included

 ```javascript